exanauts/Argos.jl/README.md

 u = Argos.initial(nlp)
 ```
 The variable `u` is the control that will be used all throughout the
 optimization.
-Then, the function `update!` solves the power flow and updates accordingly all the structures
+Once a new point `u` obtained, one can refresh all the structures
-inside `nlp`:
+inside `nlp` with:
 ```julia
 Argos.update!(nlp, u)
 ```
-Once the power flow equations solved, the other callbacks can be evaluated
+Once the structures refreshed, the other callbacks can be evaluated as well:
-as well:
 ```julia
 Argos.objective(nlp, u) # objective
 Argos.gradient(nlp, u)  # reduced gradient